General University Questions

 What if my student is not proficient in a certain subject area?
 Where can they go for help?

 Tutoring Services are available at a number of locations on the Kent Campus.
 The Academic Success Center located in the Schwartz Center, the Writing Center and the Mathematics Assistance Program, with multiple locations on campus, are among the more popular tutoring services.
 Another valuable resource is University Advising.
-Your student can reference a variety of self-help materials and videos.

 What are Kent Core classes?